AmyJuneH/Open-Source-Resources/Drupal/D9 readiness/D9 Resources.md

 Let’s Get ready for Drupal 9
 ============================

-One goal to prepare Drupal 8 for Drupal 9: this includes removing deprecated code within Drupal itself and third-party dependencies.
+One goal to prepare Drupal 8 for Drupal 9 includes removing deprecated code within Drupal itself and third-party dependencies.
 If you’re interested in helping plan the initiative or more information on what we’re planning to check out the #d9readiness channel in the